helm/charts/stable/wordpress/README.md

 ## Production and horizontal scaling

 The following repo contains the recommended production settings for wordpress capture in an alternative [values file](values-production.yaml).
-Please read carefully the comments in the values-production.yaml file to set up your environment appropiately.
+Please read carefully the comments in the values-production.yaml file to set up your environment appropriately.

 To horizontally scale this chart: